 - To prevent a malfunction due to noise, keep the signal cables 10 cm or more away from the power cables.
-Also, keep the cables of the main circuit for input and output separated. - After wiring, wire offcuts must not be left in the inverter.
-Wire offcuts can cause a fault, failure or malfunction.
-Always keep the inverter clean.
-When drilling mounting holes in an enclosure etc., take caution not to allow chips and other foreign matter to enter the inverter. - Set the switches of the voltage/current input selection switch assembly correctly.
+Also, keep the cables of the main circuit for input and output separated. - After wiring, wire offcuts must not be left in the inverter. - Wire offcuts can cause a fault, failure or malfunction.
+Always keep the inverter clean. - When drilling mounting holes in an enclosure etc., take caution not to allow chips and other foreign matter to enter the inverter. - Set the switches of the voltage/current input selection switch assembly correctly.
 Incorrect setting may cause a fault, failure or malfunction.

+◆ CA type (Ethernet model)

-- 1 Terminals R1/L11 and S1/L21 are connected to terminals P/+ and N/- with a jumper respectively.
-When using separate power supply for the control circuit, remove the jumpers connected to terminals R1/L11 and S1/L21. - 2 The function of these terminals can be changed using the Input terminal function selection (Pr.178 to Pr.189). - 3 Terminal JOG is also used as a pulse train input terminal.
-Use $\ensuremath{\text{Pr.291}}$ to choose JOG or pulse.
+^{1} A jumper is installed across terminal R1/L11 and terminal P/+, and across terminal S1/L21 and terminal N/-.
+When using a separate power supply for the control circuit, remove the jumpers connected to terminals R1/L11 and S1/L21.

+^{2} The function of these terminals can be changed using the Input terminal function selection (Pr.178 to Pr.189).

+^{3} Terminal JOG is also used as a pulse train input terminal.
+Use Pr.291 to choose JOG or pulse.

-- 4 The X10 signal (NC contact input specification) is assigned to the terminal MRS in the initial setting.
+- 4 The X10 signal (NC contact input specification) is assigned to terminal MRS in the initial setting.
 Set Pr.599 = "0" to change the input specification of the X10 signal to NO contact. - 5 Terminal input specifications can be changed by analog input specification switchover (Pr.73, Pr.267).
 To input voltage (0 to 5 V/0 to 10 V), set the voltage/current input switch OFF.
 To input current (4 to 20 mA), set the voltage/current input switch ON.
 Terminals 10 and 2 are also used as a PTC input terminal.
-(Pr.561) - 6 It is recommended to use 2 W 1 $k\Omega$ when the frequency setting signal is changed frequently. - 7 The function of these terminals can be changed using the Output terminal function selection (Pr.195 or Pr.196). - 8 The function of these terminals can be changed using the Output terminal function selection (Pr.190 to Pr.194). - 9 $\,$ No function is assigned in the initial setting.
-Use $\ensuremath{\text{Pr.192}}$ to assign a function to the terminal.
+(Pr.561) - 6 It is recommended to use 2 W 1 k Ω when the frequency setting signal is changed frequently. - 7 The function of these terminals can be changed using the Output terminal function selection (Pr.195 or Pr.196). - 8 The function of these terminals can be changed using the Output terminal function selection (Pr.190 to Pr.194). - 9 No function is assigned in the initial setting.
+Use Pr.192 to assign a function to the terminal. - 10 The option connector 2 cannot be used because the Ethernet board is installed in the initial status.
+The Ethernet board must be removed to install a plug-in option to the option connector 2.
+(However, Ethernet communication is disabled in that case.) - 11 The Ethernet board must be removed to install the PROFIsafe communication option (A8SPRS). - 12 When the FR-A8NCG-S is installed, other options can be connected to the connectors 2 and 3.
+When the A8SPRS is installed, other options can be connected to the connector 3.
+For the options available when the safety communication option is installed, refer to page 130. - 13 Do not remove the jumpers from terminals S1, S2, and SIC.
+Do not use terminals S1, S2, SIC, and So (SO).